The delicious topping on my apple banana streusel bread takes this sweet treat over the top! Perfect for a snack or with coffee for breakfast.

-This post, for apple banana streusel bread, is sponsored in conjunction with #BrunchWeek.
 I received product samples from sponsor companies to aid in the creation of the #Brunchweek recipes.
-All opinions are mine alone.
+All opinions are mine.

-Forty Bloggers from around the North America will showcase their best brunch dishes, from cocktails to cakes, danish, tarts, and pizzas – with 170 recipes, there is something for everyone!
+Forty Bloggers from around North America will showcase their best brunch dishes, from cocktails to cakes, danish, tarts, and pizzas.
+170 recipes and something for everyone!

 Take a look at what the #BrunchWeek Bloggers are creating today!

 BrunchWeek Breads, Grains and Pastries:

 Apple Banana Streusel Bread from Family Around the Table